chandu-jadhav/sound-based-bird-identification-system/README.md

 ## Installation

 1. **Set Up Raspberry Pi**:
-   - Install the latest version of Raspberry Pi OS on your device.
+    Install the latest version of Raspberry Pi OS on your device.
+   - Configure libraries and ML models on Raspberry Pi for running the application.
+   - Integrate with a user interface (UI) for enhanced accessibility and ease of use.
    - Connect the USB microphone.